 A Final Note About Tipping in Mexico

 Tipping in Mexico is still a relatively new custom, so only give when you feel it is deserved.
-Do not feel pressured to tip or to give extravagantly simply because you are a tourist, but know that in many of the above situations it is expected.
+Tipping in Mexico City as well as in resort areas around Mexico is definitely more popular than in less touristed places.
+However, do not feel pressured to tip or to give extravagantly simply because you are a tourist, but know that in many of the above situations it is expected.
 That being said, a small tip means a lot to many of these tourism and hospitality workers.
 They earn very little here in Mexico and if they are living in expensive places like Mexico City or the Riviera Maya, every peso counts.
 Give generously when you feel it is warranted.